stepanblyschak/SONiC/doc/warm-reboot/MLNX_FAST_FAST_BOOT.md

 * DP downtime should be less than 1 sec
 * CP downtime should be the same as for FB flow - less than 90 sec

-## Limitations
+## 1.2 Limitations
 * Port mapping configuration in SAI XML profile should match port_config.ini.
-Otherwise correct SDK/HW behaviour is NOT guaranteed
+Otherwise correct SDK/HW behavior is NOT guaranteed
 * In "warm boot enabled" mode half of resources (RIFs, Routes, ACLs, etc.) are available
 * The solution is tailored for MSFT AZURE T0 configuration

 # 2 Components changes

-### 2.2 SDK
+### 2.1 SDK
 Mellanox does not plan to break SDK upgrade in fastfast reboot frequently.
 But in rare cases in may happen.
 To be sure "warm-reboot" to new SDK is possible we need to expose SDK version string in SONiC image FS.
 SDK version will be exposed in ```/etc/mlnx/sdk_version```.
 This file will be generated at image build time.